 Till now, ostrich eggs suspended from the ceiling or from a beam are still commonly found in old churches and mosques in Egypt, Near and Middle East.
 Their presence in those sacred contexts is due to their symbolism of creation and rebirth inherited from the ancient Middle East cultures pre-dating Christianity.

 At the Byzantine period, Middle East still hosted a rich variety of savanna fauna, among which the ostriches, as attested on the mosaics.
 However, as well as gazelles, ostriches were over-hunted and, finally extincted in the Middle-East and Arabian Peninsula.
 The use of the eggs as well as the decorations practices disappeared.
 However, ostrich eggs painting undergoes a revival today in connection with tourism, as a program was launched in Azraq when the Shaumari Wildlife Reserve was breeding ostriches, remembering in this way that the ancient Azraq oasis was hosting ostriches since the Prehistory.
 Nowadays, this activity is alive in Azraq and even flourishing in some homes.
-The production provides some souvenirs boutiques in Amman as well as the Gulf market.
+The production provides some souvenirs boutiques in through the country as well as the Gulf market.